microsoft/vscode-docs/docs/python/tutorial-deploy-app-service-on-linux.md

 1. To deploy the app:

-    - LocalGit: Commit your changes to your local repository, then right-click the App Service again, select **Deploy to Web App**, and select the project folder when prompted.
+    - **LocalGit**: Commit your changes to your local repository, then right-click the App Service again, select **Deploy to Web App**, and select the project folder when prompted.
 You can also select the App Service and use the deploy button at the top of the explorer.

         ![Deploy to Web App command on an App Service in the App Service explorer](images/deploy-azure/deploy-to-web-app-command.png)

-    - GitHub: Commit your changes, then do a Git push by selecting **Git: Push** from the Command Palette or by using the sync changes button on the status bar:
+    - **GitHub**: Commit your changes, then do a Git push by selecting **Git: Push** from the Command Palette or by using the sync changes button on the status bar:

         ![Git sync changes button on the VS Code status bar](images/deploy-azure/git-sync-changes.png)